libapps/libapps-mirror/nassh/doc/hack.md

 # Loading Unpacked Extensions

 Loading directly from the checked out nassh directory is the normal way of testing.
-It will use the dev extension id (`okddffdblfhhnmhodogpojmfkjmhinfp`) to avoid conflicts with the stable extension id, although it will still conflict if you have the dev version installed from the CWS.
+It will use the dev extension id to avoid conflicts with the stable extension id, although it will still conflict if you have the dev version installed from the CWS.

+You will need to manually select the variant you want to work on.
+The extension is defined by the [manifest_ext.json] file while the app is defined by the [manifest_v1.5.json] file.
+Simply symlink it to manifest.json:

+    nassh$ ln -s manifest_v1.5.json manifest.json

-The extension id is controlled by the `key` field in the [manifest.json].
+The extension id is controlled by the `key` field in the manifest.json.
 See the [manifest key docs](https://developer.chrome.com/extensions/manifest/key) for more details.

+## Manifests

+There are three manifest files in here currently.
+The [manifest_v1.5.json] is used to build the Secure Shell App and has been what we've used for the longest time, but is largely for Chrome OS only now.
+The [manifest_ext.json] is used to build the Secure Shell Extension which works on all platforms (but lacks any Chrome OS specific features).

+The [manifest_v2.json] is not used currently.
+Some day we might finish the migration and replace [manifest_v1.5.json] with it so we only have one app manifest.
+Today it is not often tested.

+The "v1.5" and "v2" app formats should not be confused with the "v1" and "v2" manifest formats.
+Secure Shell uses the legacy/deprecated "v1.5" app style to launch itself rather than the "v2" style.
+It means that, in many ways, the "v1.5" app behaves more like an extension (e.g. it shares cookies with your main browser instance and can run inside a tab) rather than an app (e.g. it doesn't get access to many newer `chrome.app.*` APIs).

+See the [FAQ] for more details on the differences between the extension & app.

 ## Whitelisted Permissions

 Using the dev extension id is necessary in order to access some APIs that are whitelisted only for Secure Shell.
-If you don't need these features, you can get by with using a different id (and delete the settings from the [manifest.json] to avoid warnings at runtime).
+If you don't need these features, you can get by with using a different id (and delete the settings from the [manifest_v1.5.json] for the app to avoid warnings at runtime).
+These settings are already removed from the [manifest_ext.json] for the extension.

 * Access to [crosh](chromeos-crosh.md) under Chrome OS (`terminalPrivate`).
   [(1)](https://cs.chromium.org/search/?q=terminalPrivate)